-FAQ: So, where do you buy this stuff?
 What is BAQ henna?
 BAQ stands for “body art quality” henna.
 This is fresher henna powder and gives you better/richer results than general “henna for hair” henna as the henna slated for hair is generally much older and more often quite stale.
-It also usually is of a less fine sift and can be a bit more challenging to rinse out of your hair than the finer sift of the BAQ henna.
+It is also usually of a less fine sift and can be a bit more challenging to rinse out of your hair than the finer sift of the BAQ henna.
 It will do the job but just not as well as BAQ henna.
-I recommend www.kenzi.com as a reputable and reliable source for good quality Moroccan henna.
-She also sells indigo in 100 gram packages for a good price.
-100 grams of indigo can usually be good for two applications of henndigo (depending upon your color preferences).

 GETTING DOWN TO IT!